OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Naive Bayes

 The Naive Bayes algorithm applies the Bayes theorem with the naive assumption of conditional independence between every pair of features given the value of the class variable.
 Based on the likelihood the data belongs to a class and the prior distribution of the class, a posterior distribution is obtained.
-Naive Bayes has no hyper-parameters.
+Naive Bayes has no hyper-parameters. \index{naive bayes}

 ### AdaBoost

 AdaBoost is a boosting ensemble technique.
 Boosting works by iteratively adding classifiers but adds more weight to the data-points that are misclassified by prior classifiers in the cost function when training the next classifier.
-We use the sklearn AdaboostClassifier implementation in Python.
+We use the sklearn AdaboostClassifier implementation in Python. \index{adaboost} \index{python}

 Table: (\#tab:adaBoostParameters) Hyper-parameters for AdaBoost.